benadelm/hermA-Crawler-Toolbox/README.md

 # Running

+You should be familiar with running Java programs from the command line.

-Every tool has a corresponding main class that can be run the usual way, for example:
+Every tool has a corresponding main class to be specified in order to run the tool, for example:

 	java herma.crawler.toolbox.MetadataConsistencyCheck <arguments...>

 for the Metadata Consistency Check (see below).
-Depending on the current directory or when using a `.jar` bundle, you may have to specify a class path, for example:
+Depending on the current directory or when using a `.jar` bundle, you may have to specify a [class path](https://en.wikipedia.org/wiki/Classpath), for example:

 	java -cp some/directory herma.crawler.toolbox.MetadataConsistencyCheck <arguments...>